 1. Creating mutual understanding

-The most important skill to cross-functional team leadership?
-Understanding how the project helps each functional area of the organization.
+The most essential skill for cross-functional team leadership is understanding how the project helps each functional area of the organization.

-If department heads don’t think the project impacts them, they might claim to be invested, but they won’t truly commit to the project.
+If department heads don’t think the project affects them, they might claim to be invested, but they won’t truly commit to it.
 You can’t just tell a department leader that the project helps the organization.
-Instead, you need to prove how the project helps each department individually
+Instead, you need to prove how the project helps each department individually.

 2. Excellent communication

-A cross-functional team leader may need to communicate progress and roadblocks with half a dozen people—or more.
-If the team leader only updates stakeholders when the project goes aflame, everyone will scramble for an exit.
-This is especially true in a
+A cross-functional team leader may need to communicate progress and roadblocks to half a dozen or more people.
+If the team leader only updates stakeholders when the project goes up in flames, everyone will scramble for an exit.

-Instead, cross-functional team leaders need proactive and effective communication.
-Whenever an issue arises—or even might arise—they keep everyone onboard.
+Instead, cross-functional team leaders need to communicate proactively and effectively.
+Whenever an issue arises—or even before it does—they keep everyone on board.
 Otherwise, they risk losing the trust (and buy-in!) of other departments.

 3. Project management